-Before voting on this proposal or giving proxies with regard to this matter, stockholders should consider the dilutive effect on the NAV per outstanding share of common stock of the issuance of shares of the Company's common stock at an offering price per share to investors that is not less than 85% of NAV per share.
+Before voting on this proposal or giving proxies with regard to this matter, stockholders should consider the potentially dilutive effect on the NAV per outstanding share of common stock of the issuance of shares of the Company's common stock at a price less than NAV per share.
 Any sale of common stock at a price below NAV would result in an immediate dilution to existing stockholders.
 This dilution would include reduction in the NAV per share of outstanding shares of common stock as a result of the issuance of shares of common stock at a price below the then current NAV per share and a proportionately greater decrease in a stockholder's interest in the earnings and assets of the Company and voting interest in the Company.
-The Board will consider the dilutive effect when considering whether to authorize any such issuance.
+The Board will consider the potential dilutive effect when considering whether to authorize any such issuance.